jwiedeman/Apollo64/docs/data/VALIDATION_CHECKS.md

 - Future EVA extensions or DSN updates should extend these checks so nested effect payloads (e.g., `communications.next_window_open_get`, `surface_ops.eva2_complete`) stay validated as new fields appear.
 - Planned notebooks under `scripts/ingest/` can re-use the validator’s helper functions for GET parsing and reference verification so manual analyses stay aligned with the automated sweep.
 - When mission scoring hooks mature, incorporate regression checks that assert metric ranges (Δv margins, propellant draw) remain within expected tolerances.
-- Upcoming scheduler hooks (`audio_cue`, `audio_channel`, DSN handover triggers) should reuse these helpers so event/failure records resolve cue IDs against `audio_cues.json` and bus routing stays canonical as playback wiring proceeds.
+- Upcoming scheduler hooks should continue to reuse these helpers so any new cue references or DSN analytics resolve against `audio_cues.json` and keep bus routing canonical as playback wiring expands.

 Maintaining these checks keeps the mission data trustworthy for both the JS prototype and the eventual Nintendo 64 build while reducing manual verification overhead as Milestone M0 evolves.